First the storm, now, they fight their landlord

 "It's a horrible situation from the perspective of tenants and a bad situation for landlords," said Fuchs.
 "But landlords at least have better rights."

-"It's a real balancing act," Andy Teas, vice president of public affairs for the Houston Apartment Association, a trade group whose landlords represent approximately 90 percent of all of Houston's multi-family rental units, told NBC News.
+"It's a real balancing act," Andy Teas, vice president of public affairs for the Houston Apartment Association, a trade group of landlords representing approximately 90 percent of all of Houston's multi-family rental units, said.

 "On the one hand you want to be very sensitive with people's belongings if they had to evacuate and might not have a way to get back...A water-soaked couch in the way could be a family heirloom," he said.